Ori-Jakob/Seamless-Co-op-Updater/README.md

 # Seamless-Co-op-Updater
 A simple Python script for automatically updating Seamless Co-op mod for [ELDEN RING](https://github.com/LukeYui/EldenRingSeamlessCoopRelease/) and [DARK SOULS III](https://github.com/LukeYui/DarkSouls3SeamlessCoopRelease/)

-When the new update is downloaded and applied, the old configuration settings from the mod are transferred to the new one at the cost of losing the comments (limitations due to configparser Python lib).\
+When the new update is downloaded and applied, the old configuration settings from the mod are transferred to the new one.

 ***Supported Games = [ ELDEN RING, DARK SOULS III ]***